 The ARK spans wide and digs deep.
 Each project, assigned or independent, is approached as a research adventure.
 An ARK design is present, powerful, intelligent, refined, historically aware, context-conscious, sometimes cheeky and always fresh.
 We work with some ridiculously talented people, scattered across the globe.
 Hence this ARK of ours: a spandex-stretchy design community that can adapt to any type of assignment in our hyperlinked, 24-hour world.

 ABOUT ROOSJE KLAP Roosje Klap is the founder of Atelier Roosje Klap, also known as ARK.
 Klap studied Graphic Design at the Gerrit Rietveld Academie in Amsterdam, and fresh out of school began her own studio, quickly developing an international network.
 Her interests lie in unconventional, artistic research resulting in playful collaborations.
-Together with Niels Schrader, she co-heads the Graphic Design (BA) and Non Linear Narrative (MA) departments at the Royal Academy of Art (KABK) in The Hague and worked as design advisor at the Jan Van Eyck Academie.
+Klap is head of the Graphic Design department (BA) at the Royal Academy of Art (KABK) in The Hague and worked as design advisor at the Jan Van Eyck Academie.
 Klap is a sought-after speaker at conferences and academies worldwide and a Ph.D. candidate at the PhDArts at University of Leiden, where she researches the effects and impact of digital co-creation with machines and artificial intelligence on owner- and authorship of the design practice.
 Klap is Chairman of the Board of Valiz Publishers, Member of the Board of the Wim Crouwel Institute and Supervisory Board Member of De Oude Kerk in Amsterdam.